AY2324S2-CS2103T-W11-3/tp/docs/UserGuide.md

 book -n DESCRIPTION -s START_TIME -e END_TIME -note NOTE
 ```
 * Duplicate bookings are not allowed!
 This means that across two bookings, you cannot have all four params to be the exact same.
-* For now: start and end time formats must be in `yyyy-mm-d hh:mm` (we are working to expand this!)
+* For now: start and end time formats must be in `yyyy-mm-dd hh:mm` (we are working to expand this!)

 | Param           | Remarks                                  |
 |-----------------|------------------------------------------|